 I use145 MHzVHF FM from home with AX-25/APRS packet satellites or the International space Station (ISS).

 Sometimes you may here me elsewhere, when I operateHF/50MHz portable in the UK, or abroad, using an Elecraft KX-3, Miracle Whip and military tactical HF dipole.

 I continue to maintain an extensive website dedicated to HF/VHF DX with hundreds of useful links at http://www.qsl.net/g0isw/

 I prefer to receive traditional paper QSL cards via the RSGB bureau, particularly needed for all my VHF contacts please.

-I will send out QSL cards via the RSGB bureau and also use electronic QSL confirmation via eQSL.cc too.
+I will send out QSL cards via the RSGB bureau and also use electronic QSL confirmation via eQSL.cc / LOTW too.

 Last modified: 2014-02-19 15:32:06, 16127 bytes

 You must be logged in to file a report on this page